ComputationalDomain/wakeFoam/README.md

 ```

 ### Parameters
-1. `flowSpeed` Defines the flowspeed outside of the wake (Note: the velocity should be adjusted according to parameter `D` such that the Reynolds number stays equal to 100)
+1. `flowSpeed` Defines the flowspeed outside of the wake (Note: the velocity should be adjusted according to parameter `D` such that the Reynolds number stays equal to 100).
-2. `locationY` Defines the location of the
+2. `locationY` Defines the location of the center axis in spanwise direction.
-3. `locationStreamwise`
+3. `locationStreamwise` Defines the distance of inlet surface from the cylinder (e.g. 8 diameters behind cylinder).
-4. `D`
+4. `D` Diameter of the cylinder.
-5. `streamwise`
+5. `streamwise` streamwise axis (e.g. x).
-6. `spanwise`
+6. `spanwise` spanwise axis (e.g. y).

 ### Usage
 There are tutorials located in `turbinesFoam/tutorials`.